 The Technics dome tweeter is designed to be mounted on the baffle from behind.
 Without counterboring, it would be deeply sunk from baffle surface.
 So I made sub-baffles of an aluminum board.

 The sub-baffle is mounted on the main baffle, and the tweeter is mounted on the sub-baffle.

 Not to take trouble, I didn't paint the woofer box.

-I didn't take account of bass response since it was the midrange module though the LS unit was full-range type.
-This enclosure was a sealed-box and relatively large for FE106 Sigma.
-A filling was stuffed to prevent standing waves.
+I didn't take account of bass response since it is the midrange module, though the LS unit is full-range type.
+This enclosure is a sealed-box and relatively large for FE106 Sigma.
+A filling is stuffed to prevent standing waves.